srobroek/simple-app/README.md

 ## Are the Carvel Tools installed

-Test to see if the tools are installe by running the following code snippets:
+Test to see if the tools are installed by running the following code snippets:

 ```
 kapp version